-Hyperlocal marketing isn’t just another buzzword that’ll disappear faster than a decent parking spot in Central London.
-It’s a precision-targeted approach that focuses on incredibly specific geographic areas, sometimes as small as a single neighbourhood or even a few streets.
+Hyperlocal marketing isn’t another buzzword that’ll disappear faster than a decent parking spot in Central London.
+It’s a precision-targeted approach that focuses on very specific geographic areas, sometimes as small as a single neighbourhood or even a few streets.
 Think of it as marketing with a magnifying glass rather than a telescope.

 Did you know?
 The global hyperlocal market is expected to record a CAGR of 11.5% from 2023 to 2032, according to Custom Market Insights.
 In 2022, the market size reached a valuation of USD 2.1 billion.